Key takeaways

 • Falling behind on mortgage payments

-• Borrowing against your equity — for example, by taking out a big home equity loan or home equity line of credit
+• Borrowing against your equity — for example, by taking out a big home equity loan or home equity line of credit — and then experiencing a drop in property values

-So, what does negative equity mean for you as a homeowner?
+So, what does negative equity mean for a homeowner?
 Scary as it sounds, it might actually mean nothing.
 “For the most part, negative equity isn’t necessarily a bad thing, as long as you’re not planning on selling or refinancing the home in the near future,” says Ken Sisson, a Los Angeles-based Realtor and associate broker with Coldwell Banker Realty in Studio City, Calif.

 If you’re going to stay in your home long-term and can keep making your full mortgage payments on-time, negative equity shouldn’t impact your credit or affect your finances in any way, really.
 But if you need to sell your home, it could put you at an economic disadvantage.

 When a home changes hands, the old homeowner must pay off their current mortgage, and most people need the proceeds from the sale to do so.
 But with negative equity, you’ll fall short.
-“In that case, the amount you’ll get from selling your property won’t be enough to meet your mortgage payments, and you will have to pay back the additional balance on the mortgage,” says Brady Bridges, Broker/Owner of Reside Real Estate in Fort Worth, TX.
+“In that case, the amount you’ll get from selling your property won’t be enough to meet your mortgage payments, and you will have to pay back the additional balance on the mortgage,” says Brady Bridges, broker/owner of Reside Real Estate in Fort Worth, TX.
 “To settle the full amount, you might need to touch your savings or sell another valuable asset.”

 If you can’t afford to pay the difference between your current home value and remaining mortgage balance, you may need to ask your lender if they’ll consider a short sale.
 Under this arrangement, you’ll sell your home for whatever it’ll fetch and put the money toward your mortgage (even though it won’t cover the entire home loan).
 Then, your loan provider forgives the remaining balance.